oils-for-unix/oils/doc/help.md

 <h4 id="cd">cd</h4>

-The cd builtin changes the working directory.

-cd FLAGS* DIR
+    cd FLAG* DIR

-DIR:
-  The path where you want to move.
-If not specified, variable HOME is used.
-  Path "~" is also an alias for the variable HOME.
-If the specified path is "-", variable OLDPWD will be used, which is set by the shell to the previous working directory.

-FLAGS:
+Changes the working directory of the current shell process to DIR.

+If DIR isn't specified, change to `$HOME`.
+If DIR is `-`, change to `$OLDPWD` (a variable that the sets to the previous working directory.)

+Flags:

-  -L  Follow symbolic links, working directory will be the one pointed by the
+    -L  Follow symbolic links, i.e. change to the TARGET of the symlink.
-      symbolic link (default behavior).
+        (default).
-  -P  Don't follow symbolic links, working directory will be the symbolic link.
+    -P  Don't follow symbolic links.

 <h4 id="pwd">pwd</h4>

+    pwd FLAG*

-The pwd builtin prints the current working directory.
+Prints the current working directory.

-pwd FLAGS

-FLAGS:
+Flags:

-  -L  If present in the path, follow symbolic links (default behavior) -P  Don't follow symbolic links, print the link instead of the reference.
+    -L  Follow symbolic links if present (default)
+    -P  Don't follow symbolic links.
+Print the link instead of the target.

 <h4 id="pushd">pushd</h4>

-The pushd builtin adds a directory to the directory stack, and changes the working directory to it.
-This is typically used along with popd and dirs.

 <!--pushd FLAGS DIR-->
     pushd DIR
 <!--pushd +/-NUM-->

-DIR:
-  File system directory where you want to move and which you want to stack.
+Add DIR to the directory stack, then change the working directory to DIR.
+Typically used with `popd` and `dirs`.

 <!--FLAGS:
   -n  Don't change the working directory, just manipulate the stack